apoishi/pixels-art/README.md

+## About the project

+This repository contains the pixels art project developed at Trybe, as part of their fundamentals curriculum.
+The project consists of an implementation of a web page that contains a functional color palette that can be used to create pixel drawings.

 ## Skills

 - Manipulate the DOM

 - Manipulate Javascript

-## What should be developed

-- You will implement a web page that contains a functional color palette that can be used to create pixel drawings.
-For this you will use `javascript`, `css` and `html`.

 ## Preview

 https://user-images.githubusercontent.com/73790226/170804271-04cb78f7-2280-4e7e-a807-9f18645168a1.mp4

-## Development

-- Implement a color palette using `javascript`, `css` and `html`.

 ## Mandatory Requirements: